 There is a high degree of loss of original windows and doors in the town.
 A large number of windows have been replaced with uPVC frames or with timber frames having inappropriate glazing bars.
-Thee are a variety of traditional window types
+There are a variety of traditional window types varying from multi plane sliding sash to artisan casement windows.

-There is a small range of traditional doors including formal paneled doors.
+There is a small range of traditional doors including formal panelled doors.
 Original elements should be retained where possible, and repaired and reused rather than replaced.